peach7619414/al-health-testing/README.md

 - Attached: 📷 `allure_login_failure.png` (report screenshot)

 ---

-# Test Reporting

 # HTML Report (Pytest):
 Navigate to:

-Reports/pytest_report.html
+`Reports/pytest_report.html`

 This report provides:
--A summary of all test executions
+- A summary of all test executions
--Pass/Fail status for each test
+- Pass/Fail status for each test
--Execution time
+- Execution time
--Detailed failure logs (if any)
+- Detailed failure logs (if any)
--A visual overview of the test run using tables and charts
+- A visual overview of the test run using tables and charts
----

 # Allure Report:
 Launch in browser: